AdobeDocs/audience-manager-learn.en/help/overview.md

 * Explore the content by topic and subtopic in the **left navigation**
 * Use the **search** field at the top of the page to find your needed content

-**NOTE:** These tutorials and enablement materials are not meant to *replace* the [documentation](https://marketing.adobe.com/resources/help/en_US/aam/), but rather to *complement* the [documentation](https://marketing.adobe.com/resources/help/en_US/aam/).
+**NOTE:** These tutorials and enablement materials are not meant to *replace*, but rather to *complement* the [documentation](https://marketing.adobe.com/resources/help/en_US/aam/).
 Using them together will hopefully give you a great understanding of how to use Adobe Audience Manager to understand your customers and deliver the right experiences to them.

 ## What's New...